sajjadGG/book-python/machine-learning/model-quality/model-quality.rst

         labels = dataset[:, -1]

-    # Normaize and Standardize the features so that it does not affect the learning algorithm
+    # Normalize and Standardize the features so that it does not affect the learning algorithm
     preprocessing.normalize(features)
     preprocessing.scale(features)

-    # Fit the Tree alogorithm
+    # Fit the Tree algorithm
     model = ExtraTreesClassifier()
     model.fit(features, labels)